Nonprofit Success Stories

-Over the years, the Community Economic Development Project (CED) has provided pro bono counsel for ongoing legal representation to over 450 nonprofit organizations.
+Over the years, the Nonprofit Legal Assistance Program at the D.C.
+Bar Pro Bono Center has provided pro bono counsel for ongoing legal representation to over 500 nonprofit organizations.

 The following are the stories of some of the nonprofits we have matched with pro bono legal counsel: